cozy/cozy-stack/docs/architecture.md

 ```
 ├── assets          The assets for the front-end
-│   ├── fonts       The webfonts
 │   ├── images      The images
 │   ├── scripts     The javascript files
-│   └── styles      The CSS files
+│   ├── styles      The CSS files
+│   └── templates   The HTML templates
 ├── cmd             One .go file for each command of the cozy executable
 ├── docs            Documentation, including this file
+├── scripts         Some shell scripts for developers and testing
 └── web             One sub-directory for each of the services listed above
 ```